Hello, I’m Natasha.

 Somewhere—Something began as a personal exploration—

-With a self-directed shift in focus towards branding and visual identity, learning graphic and web design along the way, these days, I mostly engage with individuals and small businesses, helping them articulate their narratives
+With a self-directed shift in focus towards branding and visual identity, learning graphic and web design along the way, these days, I mostly engage with individuals and small businesses, helping them articulate their narratives through a visual language.

 While I often work independently, every project is shaped collaboratively.
-I draw on a trusted network of specialists to bring the right expertise when it’s needed.
+I draw on a trusted network of specialists to bring in the right expertise when it’s needed.

 Design, for me, is an ongoing conversation, a way to understand and express the evolving nature of identity in our interconnected world.